Noto501/Code-Structure-Guidelines/java-guidelines.md

 ![alttext](resources/example-3.png)

 ### Single Line Statments
-- short comments to help explain the logic behind a section of a code block.
+- Short comments to help explain the logic behind a section of a code block.
 - Should be placed at the end of a line of code or before a section of code.
 - Eventually, these statements need to be removed and cleaned up(any logic that needs to be explained should now go in code block headers)
-- This prevents any confusion in the future about a variable with vague explanation comments.

 ```java
 MOTOR_ID = steerMotorID;  //for shuffleboard